 Grants

-Grants are funds provided by the federal, state, or private sectors and can be used to cover the tuition fee and/or other associated student expenses, such as study materials, transport, equipment, etc. Grants are usually awarded based on financial needs rather than academic achievement.
+Grants are funds provided by the federal, state, or private sectors.
+They can cover the tuition fee or other associated student expenses, such as study materials, transport, equipment, etc. Grants are usually awarded based on financial needs rather than academic achievement.

 Graduate Teaching Assistantships

-Graduate Teaching Assistantships allow a student to assist the college or program with teaching or non-teaching work while studying simultaneously.
-Graduate Assistants are paid for services rendered, which can in turn fund some educational expenses.
+Graduate Teaching Assistantships allow students to assist the college or program with teaching or non-teaching work while studying simultaneously.
+Graduate Assistants are paid for services rendered, which can fund some educational expenses.

 Working on Campus

-There is a possibility of being employed by the University one is studying in.
+There is a possibility of being employed by the University one is studying at.
 A part-time job at the university is often on campus, and students can earn a reasonable salary.

 Student Loans

-Those who do not mind paying interest on money borrowed, loans from the federal government, banks, or private organizations, can help pay for education.
-However, there is a danger of increased student debt if repayments are irregular, delayed or defaulted, due to compounded interest.
+Those who do not mind paying interest on money borrowed, loans from the federal government, banks, or private organizations can help pay for education.
+However, due to compounded interest, there is a danger of increased student debt if repayments are irregular, delayed, or defaulted.

 FAFSA

-Students can check if they are eligible for financial aid through the Free Application for Federal Student Aid or FAFSA, which is essentially a simple and straightforward application form.
-A complete guide to FAFSA is available here.
+Students can check if they are eligible for financial aid through the Free Application for Federal Student Aid or FAFSA, a simple application form.

-Read the best Financial Guide to know about how to finance advanced education.
+Read the best Financial Guide to learn about how to finance advanced education.

 Scholarships for Masters in Sports Psychology Online Students